ibexa/documentation-developer/docs/guide/extending_online_editor.md

 The system expects two kinds of configuration:

 - a global list of custom styles, defined under the node `ezrichtext.custom_styles`,
-- a list of enabled custom styles for a given Admin SiteAccess or Admin SiteAccess group, located under the node `ezpublish.system.<scope>.fieldtypes.ezrichtext.custom_styles`
+- a list of enabled custom styles for a given Admin SiteAccess or Admin SiteAccess group, located under the node `ezplatform.system.<scope>.fieldtypes.ezrichtext.custom_styles`

 !!! note